zhuxr11/markovmix/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Mixture of Markov Chain with Support of Higher Orders and Multiple Sequences
+# Mixture of Markov Chains with Support of Higher Orders and Multiple Sequences

 <!-- badges: start -->